 In light of that definition, each employee is reminded that when he or she blogs, contributes to a wiki or accesses a social networking site with a SUNY Delhi email address, the employee is a representative of the college and must act accordingly.
 That means an employee can access such sites as Facebook or MySpace to communicate with students, faculty, staff or other professional colleagues in matters related to their teaching and/or professional responsibilities at SUNY Delhi.

 Employees who use a SUNY Delhi email account must first consult their supervisor and/or Dean in advance of their intention to use social networking sites.
-In addition, any person or organization establishing a social media site or an email account that uses the SUNY Delhi's name must consult and receive approval from the Office of College Relations.
-Also, the New York State "Secure Use of Social Media" guidelines recommends that employees use account credentials for social media that are different from those used to access state resources because social media accounts are "frequently" compromised.
+In addition, any person or organization establishing a social media site or an email account that uses SUNY Delhi's name must consult and receive approval from the Office of College Relations & Advancement.
+Also, the New York State "Secure Use of Social Media" guidelines recommend that employees use account credentials for social media that are different from those used to access state resources because social media accounts are "frequently" compromised.

 Some activities that would NOT be considered acceptable uses of the Internet from a SUNY Delhi account include, but are not limited to:

-If individuals on campus wish to use personal email accounts on social networking sites, wikis or to maintain a blog, the college encourages its employees to keep in mind these recommendations:
+If individuals on campus wish to use personal email accounts on social networking sites, wikis or to maintain a blog, the college encourages its employees to keep the following in mind:

 Blogs and wikis often attract the attention of reporters and you may find a member of a media outlet, whether print, broadcast or Internet site, contacting you for additional comment about a subject in your postings or area of expertise.
-College Relations strongly urges faculty and staff to refer all such media queries directly to the College Relations office prior to responding to such queries.
-Queries directed to staff must be handled in collaboration and consultation with the Office of College Relations.
+College Relations & Advancement strongly urges faculty and staff to refer all such media queries directly to the Office of College Relations & Advancement prior to responding to such queries.
+Queries directed to staff must be handled in collaboration and consultation with the Office of College Relations & Advancement.